China military drills ramp up pressure on Taiwan – DW – 10/14/2024

 Living under Chinese military threats for nearly seven decades, many Taiwanese have grown accustomed to PLA war games.
 Taiwan's Mainland Affairs Council (MAC) said in response to the drills that the self-ruled island would not "submit" to China's military threats.

 "Life goes on," a middle-aged Taiwanese man surnamed Peng told DW.
-However, he added that President Lai could adjust his language toward Beijing to some degree.
+However, he added, Lai could adjust his language toward Beijing to some degree.

-"Since the new president took office, the scale [of military exercises] has noticeably increased."
+"Since the new president took office," he said, "the scale [of military exercises] has noticeably increased."

 What was new this time?